Palantir555/palantir555.github.io/_posts/2016-05-23-reversing-huawei-3-sniffing.md

 and all the electrical signals that make the system work.
 With ingenuity and access to the right equipment we should be able to obtain any data we want.
-From simply sniffing traffic with a cheap logic analyser to using thousands of dollars worth of equipment to obtain private keys by simply measuring the power consumed by the device with enough precission (power analysis side channel attack); if the physics make sense, it's likely to work given the right circumstances.
+From simply sniffing traffic with a cheap logic analyser to using thousands of dollars worth of equipment to obtain private keys by measuring the power consumed by the device with enough precission (power analysis side channel attack); if the physics make sense, it's likely to work given the right circumstances.